kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 ## Summary

-Overall test result following findings
+The test resulted in the following findings:

-Setup and parameters
+### Setup and parameters
 - Used metric size was `20` metric data points with `10` labels per each distinct metric
 - `1Gi` memory and `1` CPU
-- `memory_limiter` configured for `85%` memory limit, `10%` spike limit with `0.5` second check interval which result (85 -10) `75%` hard limit equivalent to `750Mi` memory.
+- `memory_limiter` configured for `85%` memory limit, `10%` spike limit with `0.5` second check interval which results in (85 -10) `75%` hard limit equivalent to `750Mi` memory.
-- Batch processor configured to create batches with `1024` metrics, default batch size `8192` was exceeded grpc client default payload limit `4MB`
+- Batch processor configured to create batches with `1024` metrics, default batch size `8192` was exceeded by the gRPC client default payload limit `4MB`.
 - Metric gateway configured with a log exporter to avoid possible outages by the gateway back pressure (default 2 gateway instances are available)

-Findings:
+### Findings
-- Test results with a single agent instance and single receiver configuration, a single target scrape reach max `~120K` metric data point.
+- Test results with a single agent instance and single receiver configuration: A single target scrape reached max `~120K` metric data point.
-- Single agent instance with single receiver reached `~280K` metric points per scrape (`~14K metric point/sec`) and stay stable, anything above result metric data refused by the `memory_limiter` processor.
+- Single agent instance with single receiver reached `~280K` metric points per scrape (`~14K metric point/sec`) and stayed stable.
+For anything above, the `memory_limiter` processor refuses the metric data.
-- Multi node test with single receiver performed on 15 Nodes cluster `1430` pods (this was the max pod count can be deployed on this cluster), agent was able to scrape in total `~2.800K` metrics data per scrape loop and was pushed successfully to the agent without any data dropping by agent side.
+- Multi-Node test with single receiver performed on 15 Nodes cluster `1430` Pods (this was the max Pod count can be deployed on this cluster): Agent was able to scrape in total `~2.800K` metrics data per scrape loop, and data was pushed successfully to the agent without any data dropping by agent side.
-  - No Memory issues identified and no additional memory impact found
+  - No memory issues identified and no additional memory impact found.
-  - K8s Api server request duration reach for `GET` operations to the `~750ms` and for `LIST` operations `~900ms`, there was only one short peak of `21s` detected for `GET` operation
+  - Kubernetes API server request duration for `GET` operations reached `~750ms` and for `LIST` operations `~900ms`.
+There was only one short peak of `21s` detected for the `GET` operation.
 - `sample_limit` configuration tested for multiple receivers, it's work but there are no metrics identified to see limit violations when occurs, only logs are present in this case
-- Multi receiver test reach same stable limit of `~280K` metrics per scrape in total but anything over this limit can cause OOM, OOM observed only when test execution with high load run over 2 hours.
-Further investigation and analysis required here to improve memory setting to get more resilience.
+- Multi-receiver test reached same stable limit of `~280K` metrics per scrape in total, but anything over this limit can cause OOM.
+OOM was observed only when test execution with high load runs over 2 hours.
+Further investigation and analysis are required here to improve memory setting to get more resilience.

 ## Conclusion

-To achieve a stable and resilient metric agent setup following configuration parameters added or adjusted.
+To achieve a stable and resilient metric agent setup, the following configuration parameters must be added or adjusted.

-To avoid metric agent to overrun with huge amount of data floods from single scrape target and run in OOM, configuration parameter `sample_limit: 50000` added each prometheus receiver scrape configuration.
+To avoid metric agent to overrun with a huge amount of data floods from single scrape target and run in OOM, configuration parameter `sample_limit: 50000` were added to each Prometheus receiver scrape configuration.
 The metric agent can handle higher values, but analyzing current Kyma production deployments shows values around `50000` in average.

 For more memory resilience, the processor `memory_limiter` was configured with a hard limit of `75%`,  and hard and soft memory limit check intervals were configured to `0.5 second` to allow the processor to react faster when limits are exceed.